 Want to introduce STEM (science, technology, engineering, and math) into your classroom—or into your child’s life?
 Join this webinar to learn how you can help foster the next generation of technology innovators by introducing them to STEM fields.

 How to Incorporate STEM in the Classroom is a free virtual event presented by Graceann Griffin, STEM teacher and IEEE Pre-University Education Coordinating Committee member.
 Attendees will receive an IEEE digital certificate of participation.

 Even in 2019, women are still underrepresented in the fields of science, technology, engineering, and math (STEM).
-Statistics from the National Girls Collaborative Project show that although half of the U.S. workforce is women, only 28% work in science and engineering.
-According to a 2017 UNESCO report, global rates are similar: 28% of the world’s […]
+Statistics from the National Girls Collaborative Project show that although half of the […]

 According to the 2018 Skills Gap Study issued by Deloitte and the Manufacturing Institute, it’s time to start worrying about the predicted shortage of engineering talent.
-In the next decade, 2.4 million manufacturing positions in the U.S. will go unfilled.
-The continued shortage will lead to a potential loss of $454 billion in economic output. […]
+In the next decade, […]